lstanard/american-spoon/readme.md

 2. How do we style the search results page?
  - Need to talk with Joe about how search results are generated.

-3. How should we handle the product page image previews?
-Zoom?
-Simple swap?
+3. Do we want to have some kind of rollover for the recipes category page?

 To-do: